heroku/heroku-cli-plugin-ai/README.md

 ## `heroku ai:models:info [MODEL_RESOURCE]`

-get the current status of all the AI model resources attached to your app or a specific resource
+get current status of a specific AI model resource or all AI model resources attached to an app

 ```
 USAGE
   $ heroku ai:models:info [MODEL_RESOURCE] -a <value> [-r <value>]

 ARGUMENTS
-  MODEL_RESOURCE  resource ID or alias of the model resource
+  MODEL_RESOURCE  resource ID or alias of model resource

 FLAGS
   -a, --app=<value>     (required) app to run command against
   -r, --remote=<value>  git remote of app to use

 DESCRIPTION
-  get the current status of all the AI model resources attached to your app or a specific resource
+  get current status of a specific AI model resource or all AI model resources attached to an app

 EXAMPLES
   $ heroku ai:models:info claude-3-5-sonnet-acute-04281 --app example-app

   $ heroku ai:models:info --app example-app
 ```